 A study from the National Academies of Sciences, Engineering and Medicine found that nearly one-fourth of adults aged 65 and older are considered to be socially isolated.
 What many older adults fail to realize is as their social circle shrinks, social isolation is associated with a nearly 50 percent increase in risk of dementia or other medical conditions.

-Since July is Social Wellness Month, let’s dive into the facts about social isolation in elderly adults, the risks and warning signs to look for and how senior living communities promote social wellness for older adults.
+Let’s dive into the facts about social isolation in elderly adults, the risks and warning signs to look for and how senior living communities promote social wellness for older adults.

 What is social isolation?